iceship/yoyak/README.md

 Installation
 ------------

+We distribute the official executables for Linux, macOS, and Windows.
+You can download them from the [releases page].

-You need [Deno] installed on your system to run this app first.
-Then you can install this program by running the following command:
+Or if you have [Deno] installed on your system, you can install this program by running the following command:

 ~~~~ bash
 deno install --global --allow-net --allow-env jsr:@hongminhee/yoyak/cli